amartinsmg/CliPeriodicTable/README.md

 # PeriodicTable

-A digital periodic table that uses a sqlite database to store elements data: name, symbol, atomic number, atomic mass, density, melting point and boiding point.
+This is a personal project for a CLI periodic table, made with C that uses a sqlite database to store elements data: name, symbol, atomic number, atomic mass, density, melting point and boiding point.

-If you have installed sqlite, you can create the database and insert data into it using this command:
+To create the sqlite3 database and compile the program, you can use this command:
 ````
-sqlite3 periodic.db < src/createdb.sql
+make
 ````